Emmely2008/Test-Assignment-with-Selenium2/README.md

 This is the area where you should rely on exploratory testing, usability testing (this can even be as simple as hallway testing) and showcases with your users to see if they like using your product and can use all features without getting frustrated or annoyed.*

-2) The GUI is what the stockholders/users see and they might be eager to change around a lot.
+2) The GUI is what the stakeholders/users see and they might be eager to change (for example to sat in fashion).
-It is also the easiest part to change but that might lead to the est needing to be rewritten so that that keeping the automated GUI tests creates a lot of maintenance.
+It is also the easiest part to change.
+If it is changed often that might lead to the automated GUI test needing to be rewritten.
+The tests then require more maintenance than they create value.

 _______________
 #### 4) Demonstrate details in how to create a Selenium Test using the code for the exercise